Lekewhite01/customer_segmentation/README.md

 The data used for this project is shared across nine separate CSV files containing `customer demographics`, `seller information`, `payment information` and `order information`.

 ## Approach
+Before you start, from the root project directory, run:

+    pip install -r requirements.txt

 This project uses a kmeans algorithm to segment customers into a number of buckets as defined by the evaluation used.
 I started by importing all the required libraries and modules.
 The following libraries were required for this project:
 - re